manisha-v/SQL-LLM/README.md

 ## Deployment

-The portfolio website has been deployed and is accessible through the following link: https://sql-llm.streamlit.app/
+The app has been deployed and is accessible through the following link: https://sql-llm.streamlit.app/

 ---